dylan7474/morseDecoder2/README.md

 Each `<freq>` is the frequency in hertz to monitor.
 Press `Ctrl+C` to quit.
 A line containing `[space]` indicates a detected word gap.

 Press the space bar while the `morsed` window has focus to inject an audible test tone at the first specified frequency.
 This can be used as a simple Morse key to verify decoding without external audio equipment.
-A log message is printed whenever the space bar is pressed so you can confirm it is being detected.
+Each key press and release is logged with the SDL scancode and keycode so you can diagnose keyboard mapping issues.

 Run `./morsed -v` to print the build version based on the repository timestamp.